vikumarks/opi-poc/README.md

 [![Linters](https://github.com/opiproject/opi-poc/actions/workflows/linters.yml/badge.svg)](https://github.com/opiproject/opi-poc/actions/workflows/linters.yml)

 This repo hosts OPI proofs of concept.
 These PoCs are used to demonstrate that the OPI project can work for some set of use cases.
+As a result, OPI CI is built on top of these PoCs.

 ## High level requirements